 Payment for utilities, such as your telephone, electricity, water, etc

-In this situation, rent is subject to essential priority, and other costs, including travel, food, utilities, etc. are considered the necessity.
+In this situation, rent is subject to essential priority, and other costs, including travel, food, utilities, etc., are considered a necessity.

 While you are a renter for the first time, it might be tough to work out money management.
 You should analyze your economic condition in several aspects, consider your prospects, and determine what is right for you to rent.

-You will be anxious and pressurized whether you expend more than your income.
-So, it is highly advisable that think twice whenever you want to take a pricey or luxurious apartment on rent.
+You will be anxious and pressured whether you expend more than your income.
+So, you should think twice whenever you want to take a pricey or luxurious apartment for rent.

 Before taking an apartment on rent, you should consider several things to realize: What's your earning every month?
 Where do you stand?
-In which time you typically paid by the company?
+At which time are you typically paid by the company?
 The overall expenses for your taxes, travel, electricity, groceries, and many more.

-Therefore, you should consider how much too pay for the rent and coming up with a proposal after developing a complicated scenario of prices.
+Therefore, you should consider how much to pay for the rent and come up with a proposal after developing a complicated scenario of prices.
 Hopefully, such given information above that is related to this topic helps to determine all your queries.